Love in Simla

 Love in Simla is a 1960 Indian romance film, produced by Sashadhar Mukherjee and his Filmalaya production house.
 Directed by R. K. Nayyar, who co-wrote the script with Agha Jani, the film had the producer's son, Joy Mukherjee, in the lead role.
 The actress Sadhana made her Hindi movie lead debut in the film and became a star.
 The film also starred Azra, Shobhana Samarth and Durga Khote.

 The film was a light musical with humour as well as slapstick comedy.
 It became a hit at the box office.
 The film is a part of the Love in trilogy.
 The film was inspired by the 1938 English film Jane Steps Out.

 Plot

-After the untimely death of her father and step-mother, Sonia is orphaned and lives with her aunt and paternal uncle (General and Mrs. Rajpal Singh).
+After the untimely death of her father and mother, Sonia is orphaned and lives with her aunt and paternal uncle (General and Mrs. Rajpal Singh).
 Sonia is plain-looking, like her real mother, and often invites unappreciative taunts and critical remarks from her aunt and cousin, Sheela.
 Sheela has a boyfriend, Dev Kumar Mehra, and she plans to marry him.
 Fed-up with hearing frequent taunts and adverse remarks about her plain-looks, Sonia challenges Sheela that she will make Dev fall in love with her.